paulr04/projet_info_IA_PR/README.md

 import re
 import random
 import string
+import pandas as pd
+import numpy as np
-import matplotlib.pyplot as plt from matplotlib.backends.backend_qt5agg import FigureCanvasQTAgg as FigureCanvas from datetime import datetime
+from collections import defaultdict from collections import Counter import unittest from reportlab.lib.pagesizes import A4 from reportlab.pdfgen import canvas from reportlab.lib.utils import ImageReader import matplotlib.pyplot as plt from matplotlib.backends.backend_qt5agg import FigureCanvasQTAgg as FigureCanvas from datetime import datetime